NG at a glance

-The Norsk Gjenvinning Group (NG) is Norway’s largest provider of recycling and environmental services, delivering services to more than 40k commercial and municipal customers and managing 2.2 million tons of waste per annum, which is close to 20% of all waste in Norway.
-NG also has a growing presence in Sweden and Denmark.
+The Norsk Gjenvinning Group (NG) is Norway’s largest provider of recycling and environmental services, serving more than 40k commercial and municipal customers.
+The company manages 2.1 million tons of waste per annum, which is close to 20% of all waste in Norway, and additionally has a growing presence in Sweden and Denmark.

-Key business areas include commercial waste management, metals recycling, household collection, demolition services, industrial services, security shredding, downstream sales, waste trading and depot.
+Key business areas include commercial waste management (Recycling), metals recycling, household collection, demolition services, industrial services, security shredding, downstream sales, waste trading and depot.

 The challenges we face

-Global waste generation is expected to grow by 70% by 20501, while the supply of natural resources is scarce.
-With a rapidly growing population, we have no choice but to learn to recover and reuse materials through a circular economy.
+Global waste generation is expected to grow by 70% by 2050, while the supply of natural resources is scarce.
+With a rapidly growing population, we have no choice but to recover and reuse materials through a circular economy.

 What is the outcome?

-NG is a critical part of Norwegian infrastructure and an enabler for the Norwegian circular economy.
-Through its activities, NG ensures recycling of materials and recovery of energy in waste, which conserves resources and reduces greenhouse gas emissions
+NG is a critical part of the Norwegian infrastructure and an enabler for the Norwegian circular economy.
+Through its activities, NG ensures recycling of materials and recovery of energy in waste, which conserves resources and reduces greenhouse gas emissions.

 Who are the stakeholders?

 NG serves 40k private and public customers in both ends of the value chain, whom the company helps in two main ways:

 #1: Providing superior services for recycling and reuse, which improves customer sustainability and profitability through efficient resource management, future-proofing their products/services and gaining market share from less sustainable competitors.